 The output of this “Service Area” tutorial will show you exactly how far a facility can service in a road network.
 The output is a polygon or line connecting points at which a city service arrives at the same time.

 We’ll walk you through how to prepare the data and how to load the facilities into the Service Area analysis problem.
-This means that each facility will have its own service area – or extent for how far firefighters can reach in a given amount of time (isochrone).
+This means that each facility will have its own service area – or the extent for how far firefighters can reach in a given amount of time (isochrone).